Legacy, a sperm testing and freezing service, just raised $3.5 million to send the message to men: get checked – TechCrunch

 TC: And what are you looking for?

-KK: Volume, count, concentration, motility, and morphology [meaning the shape of the sperm].
+KK: Volume, count, concentration, motility and morphology [meaning the shape of the sperm].

 TC: Who, exactly, is doing the analysis and handling the storage?